mivaniv23/Misty-Robot/README.md

 *   **Python 3.9**: Ensure Python is installed on your system.

-*   **Google GenAI API Key**: You need an API key from Google GenAI to handle conversational responses.
+*   **WhatsApp Account*: You need an account to be able to send messages.

 *   **Misty Python SDK**: The Misty Python SDK must be downloaded and set up on your local machine.